jrochkind/attr_json/README.md

   really lays the groundwork and makes this possible.
 Plus many other Rails developers.
-  Rails has a reputation for being composed of messy or poorly designed code, but it's some really nice design in Rails that allows us to do some pretty powerful stuff here, in under 1000 lines of code.
+  Rails has a reputation for being composed of messy or poorly designed code, but it's some really nice design in Rails that allows us to do some pretty powerful stuff here, in surprisingly few lines of code.

 * The existing [jsonb_accessor](https://github.com/devmynd/jsonb_accessor) was
   an inspiration, and provided some good examples of how to do some things